 There are a handful of places that offer dim sum in the shape of popular characters or animals.
-The best when it comes to the quality of the food and ambience is Yum Cha in Central and Tsim Sha Tsui.
+The best for the quality of the food and ambiance is Yum Cha in Central and Tsim Sha Tsui.
 Definitely make a reservation because it’s popular for a good reason.

 12. Go Ice Skating